pepa65/m2m/README.md

   - `tls`: `true`/`false` - Use TLS [default] or not
   - `keep`: `true`/`false` - Keep mails on the POP3 server, or delete them [default]
   - `maildir`: Path to the Maildir directory [default: `~/Maildir`]
-* Default options are taken when the parameter is absent.
+  - Default options are taken when the parameter is not specified.
-* The config files (being YAML files) can have comments (starting with '#').
+  - Comments are lines starting with '#'.

 ## Run
 * Usage: `m2m [ -h|--help | -q|--quiet ]`